News

 Note: this is not a traditional free aim system - you do not drag the mouse to your target.
 Instead, the mouse is turned into a control stick.
 The distance and direction you move from where you clicked will determine how your aim response moves.
 To aim faster in a direction, move the mouse farther in that direction; to slow down the motion, move the mouse back toward where you clicked.
 If you let go of the mouse button, or move the mouse back to the exact place it was in when you clicked, your aim will stop adjusting.

 An arrow will appear on your screen below the center of the gun sight to show your aim intensity.
-Once you get used to the system, you can toggle this indicator off in the Options menu's Input tab.
+If you prefer not to see this, you can toggle the indicator off in the Options menu's Input tab.

 If the "invert aim control" setting is enabled, the aim control will be reversed, so the right mouse button releases the aiming instead of activating it.
 Exercise caution when using inverted mode - it may feel easier to not need to hold another button, but it will also be easy to let the aim point "drift" due to small deviations in mouse position, and you'll also need to actively remember to tap RMB to dump lead when using fire control systems with automatic lead.
-Failure to properly dump lead with this aiming mode will lead to plenty of missed shots where it feels like the tank is "fighting" you or throwing shots wide, especially at long range, and doubly so in the M60A3.
+Failure to properly dump lead with this aiming mode will lead to plenty of missed shots where it feels like the tank is "fighting" you or throwing shots wide.
+This is especially noticeable at long range, and doubly so in the M60A3 (since its aiming reticle doesn't update continuously for new traverse rates and may retain a bad offset without your noticing).

 Gun sights: zoom levels and night optics